Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 We won’t dive deep into the biochemical and physical explanations of these critical processes.

 It’s enough to know that partially dehydrated plant cells resist breaking like a water balloon is tougher to burst when it’s half-full.
-We don’t want the cells to burst but to leak.
+We don’t want the cells to burst.

 And finally, we don’t want to lose crucial enzymes and substrates that drive oxidation, so we’ll closely manage air temperature and the total time spent withering.